A model explaining the new CDF II W boson mass linking to muon $g-2$ and dark matter: Summary and Conclusions

 \section{Summary and Conclusions}

+We have successfully explained the W boson mass anomaly reported by CDFII collaboration and muon $g-2$ reported by BNL both of which suggests NP, at the same time.
+For this purpose, we have introduced exotic fields; one isospin doublet vector fermion, one isospin singlet singly-charged vector fermion, and an isospin doublet inert scalar field {imposing $Z_2$ odd parities for these new fields}.
+These new particles also provide a bosonic DM candidate as well as sizable muon $g-2$ with no chiral suppression at one-loop level.

+Our findings are as follows.
+In order to obtain the sizable muon $g-2$, we need nonzero mass squared difference between $\eta_R$ and $\eta_I$ that is clearly found in Eq.~(15).
+The exotic vector-like fermions negatively contribute to $\Delta T$ (as well as $\Delta S$) while the doublet scalar can provide a positive contribution.
+Because the W boson anomaly can be explained by a positive shift of $\Delta T$ as shown in Fig.~\ref{fig:st}, the doublet scalar contribution is more important.
+Taking into consideration of the above features, we have performed the numerical analysis, and found an allowed parameter region, as shown in Figs.~\ref{fig:diff-damu} and \ref{fig:M12-damu}.
+In addition, we have found that $\eta_R$ can be a DM candidate that satisfies the observed relic density and constraints of direct searches.
+Taking into consideration of DM, it implies that muon $g-2$ tends to be a bit lower than the BF value.
+But it is still within 3$\sigma$ interval.

-We have explained the W boson mass anomaly reported by CDFII collaboration that might suggest NP.
-For this purpose, we have introduced exotic fermions; one isospin doublet vector fermion, one isospin singlet singly-charged vector fermion, and an isospin doublet inert boson.
-These new fermions also provide us sizable muon $g-2$ due to no chiral suppression.
-Note that we need a nonzero mass difference between $\eta_R$ and $\eta_I$; otherwise muon $g-2$ is zero.
-This mass difference affects the oblique parameters, especially $\Delta T$, whose shift from zero is the direct consequence of this W boson mass anomaly.
-The doublet fermion negatively contribute to $\Delta T$ (as well as $\Delta S$), and the doublet boson can positively contributes to it.
-Because the current deviation tends to shift to the positive side of $\Delta T$ as shown in Fig.~\ref{fig:st}, the doublet boson is more important.
+\if0 We have explained the W boson mass anomaly reported by CDFII collaboration that might suggest NP.
+For this purpose, we have introduced exotic fields; one isospin doublet vector fermion, one isospin singlet singly-charged vector fermion, and an isospin doublet inert scalar field {imposing $Z_2$ odd parities for these new fields}.
+These new particles also provide sizable muon $g-2$ due to one-loop diagram with no chiral suppression.
+In order to obtain the sizable muon $g-2$, we need nonzero mass squared difference between $\eta_R$ and $\eta_I$ that is clearly found in Eq. ~(15).
+On the other hand, the mass squared difference between $\eta^\pm$ and $\eta_{R(I)}$ affects the oblique parameters, especially $\Delta T$, whose shift from zero directly explains the W boson mass anomaly.
+In the model, the exotic vector-like fermions negatively contribute to $\Delta T$ (as well as $\Delta S$) while the doublet scalar can provide a positive contribution.
+Because the W boson anomaly can be explained by a positive shift of $\Delta T$ as shown in Fig.~\ref{fig:st}, the doublet scalar contribution is more important.
 On the other hand, the too big mass difference between $\eta_R$ and $\eta_I$ could conflict with these oblique parameters.
 Therefore, oblique parameters and muon $g-2$ might conflict with each other, and we need to test possible phenomenological constraints taking into account both scalar and fermion contributions.